fangwei123456/spikingjelly/README.md

         )
 ```

-This simple network with a Poisson encoder can achieve 92% accuracy on MNIST test dataset.
+This simple network with a Poisson encoder can achieve 92% accuracy on the MNIST test dataset.
 Read refer to the tutorial for more details.
-You can also run this code in Python terminal for training on classifying MNIST:
+You can also run this code in a Python terminal for training on classifying MNIST:

 ```python
 python -m spikingjelly.activation_based.examples.lif_fc_mnist -tau 2.0 -T 100 -device cuda:0 -b 64 -epochs 100 -data-dir <PATH to MNIST> -amp -opt adam -lr 1e-3 -j 8